Back to Top

 • Balm during the day for shape

-Your beard reflects your habits.
+At this point, your beard reflects your habits.
 Good routines show.
-Poor ones don’t hide anymore.
+Poor routines become harder to hide.

 • Maintenance, not experimentation